hk-mars/mona-lisp/readme.md

 Those embedded systems need the database feature, but due to the limited footprint of hardware always without a text-based file subsystem.

 ### anything-is-text (design-hackable)
-- If anything could be implemented as text, it means the languaure would be as more elegant as possible for designing.
+- If anything could be implemented as text, it means the language would be as more elegant as possible for designing.

 ### with-minimal-english-text-filesystem (data-hackable)